 The term “auto insurance” refers to several different insurance types that provide various forms of protection for cars and their drivers.
-Almost all states require drivers to carry auto insurance, and each state has needed minimum values for different policies.
+Almost all states require drivers to carry auto insurance, and each state has required minimum values for different policies.
 States can also impound vehicles if the driver is uninsured.
 However, keep in mind that it’s not necessarily a good idea to maintain only the minimum.
 If you are involved in an accident that causes a personal injury, you want to have the best coverage possible.
-An excellent way to determine how much coverage you need to have is to total the value of all of your assets.
-Your coverage should be equal to your assets’ value.

 There are many different coverages that can be purchased under a single auto policy: liability coverage (which pays the other person if you are at fault in an accident), collision coverage (which pays to repair your own car even if you are at fault), and uninsured/underinsured motorist coverage.
-In Texas, you are only required to buy liability coverage (to protect other drivers), and you can purchase as little as $30,000 in coverage to protect other drivers under Texas law.
+In Texas, you are only required to buy liability coverage, to protect other drivers.

 Automobile Accident FAQs

 There are over five million auto accidents in the United States every year.
-Approximately 32,000 of these accidents are fatal.
+A statistical projection by the NHTSA of traffic fatalities for 2019 shows that an estimated 36,120 people died in motor vehicle traffic crashes.
 In order to protect yourself at the wheel, do your research.
 Insurance can be a very tricky thing when you don’t know where to begin.
 Know the facts about auto accidents so that if you’re ever in one, you’ll know exactly what to do.
 Here are some of the most frequently asked questions about auto accidents.

 What is the first thing to do after you’ve been in an auto accident?